yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 1. Create the table on the DR primary (if it doesn't already exist).
 1. Create the table on the DR replica.
-1. Navigate to your DR primary and select **xCluster Disaster Recovery**.
+1. Navigate to your DR primary universe **xCluster Disaster Recovery** tab and select the replication configuration.
 1. Click **Actions** and choose **Select Databases and Tables**.
 1. Select the tables and click **Validate Selection**.
 1. If data needs to be copied, click **Next: Confirm Full Copy**.